 Other countries (especially in Europe) may require licenses because what you find may turn into a serious archeological dig.
 In these countries, the local government or museums may have first dibs on anything old you find.

 The very best gold detector such as the Minelab GPX5000 can detect a nice-sized gold nugget down to 1.5 meters.

 The frequency of metal detectors can go from 1.5kHz to 100kHz.
 If you’re looking for a highly conductive metal, you’ll want a lower frequency.
 The smaller the target is, the higher frequency you need.
 The deeper you want to go, the lower frequency will be better.

 It’s always possible, and that’s part of the thrill.
 You can find rare coins or even a Rolex.
 Try the beaches and parks where rich people hang out.

 But if you want to make real money (enough to make a living out of it), you’re going to need to invest in a few things.
 You’ll need to pay for a professional metal detector, and you’ll have to do a lot of research.

 After all that’s said and done, the key idea about using a metal detector for most people is to have fun.
 It’s not about security against weapons or for seriously making money.

 Instead, every beep and signal that tells you there’s something metallic hidden under the ground feels like a Xmas or birthday present waiting for you to open it.
 Sure, you can find a lot of junk.
 But every now and then, you may find something interesting.

-It’s that possibility of finding a fascinating object that makes it worthwhile to get the best all round metal detector you can buy.
+It’s the possibility of finding a fascinating object that makes it worthwhile to get the best all round metal detector you can buy.
 Low-quality metal detectors can be frustrating, with too many breakdowns and false positives.
 The good ones can turn a lazy stroll on the beach into an adventure worthy of Indiana Jones!